Back to Outdoors

 Rainwater Harvesting

 Collecting rainwater from roofs and other surfaces provides free irrigation water while reducing stormwater runoff.
 A modest rain barrel system can collect 600 gallons from a 1,000-square-foot roof during a 1-inch rainfall.
 For larger systems, consider installing underground cisterns or multiple interconnected barrels.
+Rainwater harvesting for sustainable gardens provides free irrigation while reducing your environmental footprint and water bills.

 System Components: Install gutter guards to prevent debris accumulation, use first-flush diverters to discard initial roof runoff, and include overflow devices for heavy rains.
 Position barrels on stable platforms and install spigots at convenient heights for easy access.